Rome in a Day Tour with Colosseum Arena Floor and Vatican Museums

 Stand where gladiators and wild animals once fought.
-Your guide will go into detail about the highly competitive and gruesome games that were fought right where you are standing.
+Your guide will go into detail about the highly competitive and gruesome games that were fought right where you are standing, on the newly reconstructed Colosseum Arena Floor.
 Then, look up to the stands and imagine what it must’ve felt like here when it was filled with up to 60,000 screaming spectators.
 Before moving onto the Roman Forum, see the first and second tiers.
-Just like in modern times, those with the highest status sat closest to the games.
-This way, they could see every (bloody) detail up close.

 The Streets of Downtown Ancient Rome

-Have you ever wondered what the fuss about the Roman Forum is?
-Nowadays, this area next to the Colosseum is full of sprawling ruins.
+The area next to the Colosseum, the ancient Roman Forum, is full of sprawling ruins.
 However, back in the day, the Forum served as the political and commercial hub of the powerful Roman Empire.
 After skipping the line, breeze right on in and take a short walk through these important ruins and buildings.

 Rome City Tour on Foot

-After visiting the Colosseum, your Rome in a day tour continues with a Rome city tour of the most iconic piazzas, fountains and places in this awe-inspiring city.
-Stroll through the classic beautiful Piazza Navona, Pantheon and the oh-so-famous Trevi Fountain.
+After visiting the Colosseum, your tour continues with a Rome city tour of the most iconic piazzas, fountains and places in this awe-inspiring city.
+Stroll through the classic beautiful Piazza Navona, Pantheon and the famous Trevi Fountain.
 Plus, you’ll see plenty of Rome off the beaten path because you’re under the wing of a local guide.

 Guided Vatican Museums Tour

 After a break for lunch (lunch is not included in the price of the tour), we drive you directly to the Vatican in a private, luxury vehicle.
-The perfect way to end your Rome in a Day tour, let us curate the best galleries and works of art among the nine miles of priceless treasures housed at the Vatican Museums.
-After skipping the regular line**, visit the Gallery of the Candelabra, Gallery of the Tapestries, Gallery of the Maps on the way to the Sistine Chapel.
+After skipping the regular line*, visit the Gallery of the Candelabra, Gallery of the Tapestries, Gallery of the Maps on the way to the Sistine Chapel.

 *While you do not need to wait in the normal line, a shorter security line is still required for entrance.
 Short delays at the security check may occur during the busiest months, June and July.

 Experience the wonders of the Sistine Chapel in person.
 Perhaps even beyond the Roman Colosseum, Michelangelo’s Sistine Chapel is the focal point of this Rome in a day tour.
-If you weren’t aware, a visit to the Sistine Chapel is included with your Skip the line Vatican tickets.
-It’s true, you’ve probably seen pictures of these stunning frescoes.
-However, without actually standing beneath these paintings and taking it all in, there’s no way to fully appreciate Michelangelo’s world-famous accomplishment.
-With more than 600 figures in all, these frescoes depict stories from the Old Testament.
+A visit to the Sistine Chapel is included with your skip the line Vatican tickets.
+Without actually standing beneath the Chapel's frescoes, there’s no way to fully appreciate Michelangelo’s world-famous accomplishment.

 The Sistine Chapel is a place of worship, so speaking inside is prohibited.
 We provide you with a map/handout for reference before entering the chapel, while your guide explains the significance of Michelangelo’s artwork.
 Use the map when you are inside for orientation.